Services for Students and Graduates

-The Career Connections Center helps employers connect with qualified students and graduates to fill employment vacancies.
+The Career Services helps employers connect with qualified students and graduates to fill employment vacancies.
 Services for employers include:

-- Employers may list jobs simultaneously with Columbus Technical College and the Georgia Department of Labor, free of charge.
+- Employers may list jobs with Columbus Technical College job board, free of charge.

 - Employers may specify criteria that successful job applicants must meet.